jesseklein406/data-structures/README.md

 Access 'simple_graph.py' for the class G and create a graph object to hold data.
 The test file for the module is 'test_simple_graph.py'.
 This assignment heavily uses code from the previous binary heap assignment.
 Thanks to Martin Broadhurst for a great resource. http://www.martinbroadhurst.com/graph-data-structures.html

+###Graph Traversal Assignment
+Access 'simple_graph.py' for traversal methods for the class G.
+The test file for the module is 'test_graph_traversal.py'.
+I referred to [Wikipedia](https://en.wikipedia.org/wiki/Graph_traversal) for this assignment.